pingel-org/axle/axle-docs/src/main/mdoc/appendix/RoadMap.md

 ## CICD

+* move much of Road Map to chapter-specific "future work" sections

 * Foundation should include Architecture, Cats, Spire, FP, ...
 * gallery images should be same width

 * rename "Spokes"
 * look for opportunities to use `mdoc:silent`
-* move much of Road Map to chapter-specific "next steps" sections
 * more expostion for Architecture, FP, Cats
 * simplify "Installation"
 * make dependencies clear in each section